PcTechery/PcTechery/README.md

 I Like Programming as well as Rhythm Games!

-My current (main) project: Private for now!
+My currently focused project: Private for now!

 Some Socials:
 <br>